karmada-io/website/docs/reference/components/karmada-aggregated-apiserver.md

       --skip_log_headers                                        If true, avoid headers when opening log files (no effect when -logtostderr=true)
       --stderrthreshold severity                                logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=false) (default 2)
       --storage-backend string                                  The storage backend for persistence.
 Options: 'etcd3' (default).
       --storage-media-type string                               The media type to use to store objects in storage.
-Some resources or storage backends may only support a specific media type and will ignore this setting. (default "application/json")
+Some resources or storage backends may only support a specific media type and will ignore this setting.
+Supported media types: [application/json, application/yaml, application/vnd.kubernetes.protobuf] (default "application/json")
       --tls-cert-file string                                    File containing the default x509 Certificate for HTTPS.
 (CA cert, if any, concatenated after server cert).
 If HTTPS serving is enabled, and --tls-cert-file and --tls-private-key-file are not provided, a self-signed certificate and key are generated for the public address and saved to the directory specified by --cert-dir.
       --tls-cipher-suites strings                               Comma-separated list of cipher suites for the server.
 If omitted, the default Go cipher suites will be used.
                                                                 Preferred values: TLS_AES_128_GCM_SHA256, TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256, TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA, TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256, TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA, TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384, TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305, TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256, TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA, TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256, TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA, TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384, TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305, TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256, TLS_RSA_WITH_AES_128_CBC_SHA, TLS_RSA_WITH_AES_128_GCM_SHA256, TLS_RSA_WITH_AES_256_CBC_SHA, TLS_RSA_WITH_AES_256_GCM_SHA384.